karamolegkos/sql-guide/lab1/README.md

 - `id INT` means we’re creating a column called id that will store whole numbers (like 1, 2, 3).
 - `title VARCHAR(100)` means the title column will store text, up to 100 characters.
 - `author VARCHAR(100)` is also text, up to 100 characters.
+- `PRIMARY KEY (id)` the field is the Primary Key for this table ~ It can't have the same value more than once in the table.

 Once we run this command, the table exists — it’s empty at first, just like an empty sheet in Excel.

+> You can have a look on all the MySQL Data Types [here](https://www.w3schools.com/mysql/mysql_datatypes.asp).

 ### Adding Information
 We’ll learn this in more detail later, but here’s a quick example of how to add a row to the new table: